nharlow89/drizzle-react-components/README.md

 # drizzle-react-components
-A set of useful components for common UI elements.
+A set of useful components built on `drizzle-react`

 ## Components